steveabner/post-install-config/README.md

 </details>

 <details>
-  <summary>4️⃣ 📝 Allow users to create tickets without an account</summary>
+  <summary>4️⃣ 📝 Allow users to create tickets without an account 📝</summary>

 - On the Admin Panel, hover over `Settings`, then click `Users`.